Topological data analysis using persistent discrete homology: Introduction

+To quantify resistance to noise, we introduce a notion of similarity, called the overlap, between two persistence diagrams, i.e., outputs of persistent homology.
+By analyzing the overlap between diagrams of data with and without noise, we can ascertain how well a given tool retains the topological signal.
+We find that while in the metric setting Vietoris--Rips persistence behaves identically to discrete homology, in the non-metric setting, discrete homology retains significantly more signal.
+This naturally raises the question of whether ``filling in'' higher cycles may result in a homology theory that retains more topological signal under noise.
+The answer to this question, perhaps surprisingly, is negative.
+As we start filling in 5- or 6-cycles, we notice that while the method sees less noise, it also fails to see meaningful topological signal.

+In addition to testing our technique on curated data sets with known topological properties, we also test it on weather data, one obtained through a simulation and one from the U.S.~National Oceanic and Atmospheric Administration \cite{noaa}.
+We are able to show that persistent discrete homology is better at detecting features within these data and distinguishing them from noise.

 \textbf{Related work.} The connection between discrete homotopy theory \cite{babson-barcelo-longueville-laubenbacher,barcelo-laubenbacher,carranza-kapulkin:cubical-graphs}, the general area studying invariants like discrete cubical homology, and data analysis was briefly discussed in \cite{memoli-zhou}.
-By analyzing the 0-th discrete homology group of the filtered graph obtained by pairwise correlations, one obtains a clustering algorithm.
-Although this is not a direction we pursue in the present paper, it has previously seen a lot of interest in topological data analysis \cite{rolle-scoccola,mcinnes2018umap,mcinnes2017accelerated}.

-\textbf{Organizaton of the paper.} The paper is organized as follows.
-We begin in \cref{sec:homology} by reviewing the construction of discrete cubical homology.
-The reader interested solely in applying discrete homology in data analysis may benefit from reading only the opening paragraphs of the section and omitting technical details.
-In \cref{sec:overview}, we present a formal overview of the methods sketched above.
-In \cref{sec:DCH_vs_TDA}, we compare our methods with classical tools from topological data analysis, e.g., persistence homology, and provide evidence for why our method might be more effective in noisy data.

-The remainder of the paper is then dedicated to specific applications serving as a proof of concept.
-In \cref{sec:multivariate}, we illustrate a multivariate fit test, showing that the persistent generators of discrete homology are more closely related as a group (we will make this statement more precise then).
-In \cref{sec:sim}, we describe a simulation of weather data, showing in particular that our method achieves a higher degree of accuracy in detecting land features faster than both classical persistence homology and other standard tools used in similar kinds of analysis.
-The final application deals with real world data --- in \cref{sec:real_world}, we describe two specific applications: to weather data and to finance data.
-We conclude by summarizing our findings in \cref{sec:summary}.
+Bubenik and Mili\'{c}evi\'{c} proved stability of persistent discrete homology in the context of closure spaces in \cite{bubenik-milicevic}, which directly applies in our setting.

+\textbf{Organization of the paper.} The first two sections of the paper review the necessary background on persistent homology (\cref{sec:pers_homology}) and discrete homology respectively (\cref{sec:discrete_homology}).
+In \cref{sec:DCH_vs_TDA}, we introduce the notion of overlap of persistence diagrams and use it to compare the two homology theories.
+Subsequently in \cref{sec:data}, we show that persistent discrete homology is more effective at detecting features in weather-related data than persistent homology of the Vietoris--Rips filtration.
+In \cref{sec:summary}, we summarize the contributions of the present paper and discuss ideas for future work.